escobarana/kafka_spark_streaming/README.md

 You can see that there are nested fields.
 We want to flatten those files so that there are no nested fields in the final JSON files.

+### BONUS 1: Repeat the previous exercise but using the parquet files format instead of JSON.
+Adapt anything you need in your code
-### BONUS: Try to use Spark Structured Streaming on the exercises from the first day
+### BONUS 2: Try to use Spark Structured Streaming on the exercises from the first day

 ## Getting started with Apache Kafka